yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

     you "Well, you have to know these things when you're a king, you know."
 ```

-For now we could put this code inside `src/Main.hs`.
+We could put this code in `src/Main.hs`.
 Declare a main function:

 ``` haskell